ECU DEPARTMENT OF MATHEMATICS AND COMPUTER SCIENCE

 The Department of Mathematics and Computer Science currently offers five concentrations that lead to a Bachelor of Science degree: General Mathematics, Teacher Certification in Mathematics, Data Science in Mathematics, Applied-Pre-Actuary in Mathematics, and Computer Science.

 The Computer Science degree program will prepare the graduate for a successful career in the world of technology.
 Lucrative salaries and opportunities to work on interesting and challenging projects are the rewards that await those who choose the Computer Science major.

-The curriculum is flexible and can be adapted to a variety of student interests.
-Some graduates of the Department of Mathematics and Computer Science pursue further study in a professional school such as law or medicine.
+The Mathematics degree program will prepare the graduate for a variety of career paths including graduate school, teaching, or industry.
+Some graduates also pursue further study in a professional school such as law or medicine.

 Develop a competitive edge for the technology career you want with the B.S. in Computer Science degree from East Central University Online!
 Follow this link to get started: Accredited Online B.S.
 Degree in Computer Science (BCBS)

 The General Mathematics concentration provides preparation for the student who plans to enter a graduate program in mathematics.
 A student taking this concentration, in consultation with his or her advisor, should choose elective courses which meet the entrance requirements of the desired graduate program.